Welcome to one of Norway's greates bicycle routes!

 * Can I drive the route with a motorbike?

-Mjølkevegen is a cycling tour but leads mainly along roads that are open to motorized traffic.
+Mjølkevegen is a cycling tour but leads mainly along private roads that are open to motorized traffic (various toll fees apply).
 It is therefore possible to drive along the route, with a few exceptions where detours are necessary.
-This applies mainly to the track sections at Syndin and on Golsfjellet.
+This applies mainly to the trail sections between Viksyndin and Trollhøvd and on Golsfjellet.
 Also, with a motor bike you need to take the the route over Slettefjellet, as the boat on Lake Bydin is a passenger service only.
-Please drive resposibly and mind cyclists and animals along the road.
+Please drive responsibly and mind cyclists and animals along the road.

 * Can I drive the route with a camper?

 See the topic above.
-It is possible to drive along Mjølkevegen with a motorized vehicle with a few exceptions where detours are necessary.
-Also, there very limited possibilities to park your vehicle since the route leads through actively used farm and grazing lands.
-We recommend the campgrounds at Beitostølen, near Ryfoss (detour of 6 km along road E16) and at Vaset.
+It is possible to drive along Mjølkevegen with a motorized vehicle (various toll fees apply) with a few exceptions where detours are necessary to avoid trail sections.
+With a camper you need to take the the route over Slettefjellet, as the boat on Lake Bydin is a passenger service only.
+Also, there are very limited possibilities to park your vehicle since the route leads through actively used farm and grazing lands.
+We recommend the campgrounds along the route which are at Beitostølen, near Ryfoss (detour of 6 km along road E16) and at Vaset.
 Please drive resposibly and mind cyclists and animals along the road.

 * Are there tour packages for Mjølkevegen that I can book?

 We have created an overview over tour packages along the route that are available for booking.
 Here all your needs are taken care of and included - transport in and out of the route, bicycle rental, accommodation, meals, baggae transport, tour descriptions and GPS-files for the seperate legs.
-You can choose packages from different parts of the route, as well; the northern part, the southern part and a special weekend-/family tour package for the southern part.
+You can choose packages from different parts of the route, as well; the northern part, the southern part and special weekend-/family tour packages.

 * Packing list: